-Most women will not experience any side effects on Cerazette, but some report irregular bleeding – this usually settles within 3 months.
+Most women will not experience any side effects on Cerazette, but some report irregular bleeding – this usually settles within three months.
 Other side effects can include headaches, acne, feeling sick, mood swings, and breast sensitivity.

 If you forget your pill

 If you forget to take it, unlike most mini pills, Cerazette offers a window of 12hrs in which it can be taken and still protect you from pregnancy.
 Take the forgotten pill as soon as you remember.
 Then take the next pill at the normal time.
-This may mean taking 2 pills in one day.
+This may mean taking two pills in one day.

 If you do not take it within 12hrs of the usual time, you will not be protected against pregnancy.
 Continue to take your pills as usual but use condoms for the next two days.
 If you've had unprotected sex during this time, you may need emergency contraception.